 More recently, Joel helmed the production across Broods’ sophomore album Conscious, released worldwide in late June, 2016.
 Conscious debuted at #2 in the ARIA charts, and held four weeks at #1 in the NZ charts.
 The first single ‘Free’ has also gone Gold in Australia and New Zealand.

-Now operating out Golden Age Studios in Los Angeles, of late Joel has been working with Khalid, Imagine Dragons, Tove Lo, Fitz And The Tantrums, Jarryd James, Ellie Goulding, Broods, Sam Smith, Elliphant, and Bebe Rexha.
+Now operating out Golden Age Studios in Los Angeles, of late Joel has been working with Taylor Swift, Khalid, Imagine Dragons, Tove Lo, Fitz And The Tantrums, Jarryd James, Ellie Goulding, Broods, Sam Smith, Elliphant, and Bebe Rexha.
 Recording by recording, he continues to put well-honed songwriting and vocal performance first.
 Through his commitment to the power of tastefully understated production, he’s providing a refreshing alternative to the conventional sounds of mainstream pop, and making his impact felt through radio waves worldwide in the process.